starkbaknet/job-recommendation-system-ts/README.md

 # Job Recommendation System (TypeScript)

-> **Note**: This is a production-ready TypeScript job recommendation system using **vector-based cosine similarity**.
-It provides intelligent job matching based on semantic similarity, applicant experience, applied jobs, and user interactions.

 > **Production Use**: This project powers the job recommendation system for **[jobs.af](https://jobs.af)**, providing intelligent job matching for thousands of job seekers.

 A high-performance job recommendation system built with TypeScript, Express, TypeORM, and PostgreSQL.
 The system uses vector embeddings and cosine similarity to provide accurate, personalized job recommendations at scale.

+This is a production-ready TypeScript job recommendation system using **vector-based cosine similarity**.
+It provides intelligent job matching based on semantic similarity, applicant experience, applied jobs, and user interactions.

 ## 🚀 Features